nquinn10/2048-game/README.md

+## Overview:
+Below is an image of the program when run:

 ## High Level Design:
 This program contains 4 elements:
 - GameBoard - This is a class specifically set up to house all of the